thiakil/pomf/README.md

 ## Gradle
 POMF uses Gradle to provide a number of utility tasks for working with POMF.

+### `downloadVersionsManifest`
+Downloads the manifest from mojang that contains all the versions.

+### `downloadWantedVersionManifest`
+Downloads the manifest for the configured pomf version.

 ### `download`
 Downloads the client and server Minecraft jars for the current Minecraft version to `.gradle/minecraft`